YZ-social/Yz.social/README.md

 # Yz.social

-> _This repo location is temporary, and will be brought over to the [YZ.social repo](https://github.com/YZ-social/YZ.social)._

 ## The App

 Wise social lets you report immediate danger to the public by tapping a location on the map.